How to find Inner Peace, regain Control, with Christ Driven Behavior

 Why do people take drugs or drink other than medical reasons?
 People take drugs for several reasons: 1.
 To enhance their existing mood (party time), 2.
 To increase their perceived intelligence (LSD), 3.
 To escape anxiety.
 What do we all have in common?
 We have all experienced stress, frustration, adversity, disappointment and pain.
 We have all developed learned coping mechanisms, that helped us to deal with difficult circumstances.
 Sometimes we have continued using corrupted coping mechanisms that no longer help us, and may actually harm us.
 These coping mechanisms all have the same purpose, to make us, "feel emotionally better, more in control of our circumstances, our lives."
 Emotions are the primary drivers of human behavior.
 Any compulsive hurt, hangup or habit, serves an emotional purpose.
 And what is that purpose?
 To help us to regain control over our emotions, our feeling overwhelmed, helpless, trapped, powerless and out of control.

 What is addiction?
-The simplest definition is that addiction is a compulsive use of a substance or behavior that harms you.
+The simplest definition is that addiction is a compulsive use of a substance or behavior with adverse consequences.
 Addictions are, objects of attachment or false idols.
 Buddhist teaching recognizes attachment (identified as craving) as the origin of suffering.
 Buddhism teaches that pain in life comes from unfulfilled expectations and desires.
 Lance Dodes, Harvard Psychiatrist, addiction expert and author of multiple books including, "The Heart of Addiction," describes addiction as a displaced behavior.
 All addiction is caused by one underlying emotion: intolerable, helplessness.
 According to Dodes, every addictive act is preceded, with or without conscious awareness, by a feeling of intolerable helplessness.
 This includes all addictive behaviors, including chronic abuse of alcohol, drugs, sex, spending, gambling, porn, internet use, and so on.
 Here is how it works: When people are presented with specific circumstances in life that they find personally overwhelming, intolerable, extremely frustrating, helpless, instead of responding with a direct action to deal with how they feel, they respond with a displaced or substitute behavior that helps them escape the trap of feeling helpless, powerless and out of control.
 Addictions are all substitute (or displaced) actions.
 Addictive acts, take the place of a more direct response to feelings of helplessness in a particular situation.
 When people understand the psychology of addiction, the way addiction works, they usually can find some more direct action to deal with their helplessness.
 When they do, they have become the master of their addiction rather than its slave.
 The bottom line here is, how does one regain control of their emotions?
 Do we respond with a direct or indirect displaced behavior?
+We have free will and reason.
 We always have a binary choice.
 We can regain control of helpless feelings with displaced substitute behaviors (quick fixes or mood changers of drugs or other behaviors), or direct healthy behaviors that empower us.
 What is fascinating here is that both direct healthy behavior and displaced behavior are both designed to empower us in regaining control over our emotions, our helpless, trapped feelings.
 The point is that when there is no direct action a person feels they can take to deal with overwhelming helplessness, they find a substitute (or a displaced) action.
 Yes, we are powerless over our tendency to take the easy way out (displaced), but we are not powerless to empower ourselves with a direct high value behavior (something we enjoy or anything besides the displaced behavior) that will help us regain control of our feelings!
 Pay attention to how you think, for everything you do flows from the heart.
 Proverbs 4:23.
 Yes, our thinking determines our feelings and our feelings determine our behavior.

 What is stress?
 Charles Darwin once said: “It is not the strongest or the most intelligent who will survive but those who can best manage change.”
 Most of us use the word stress to refer to negative experiences but stress is a vital part of life.
 Stress is really about our capacity to handle change.
 Stress is the set of emotional, physical, and cognitive reactions to change.
 Thinking of stress as our reaction to change, puts us in control over our circumstances and not our circumstances in control of us.
 With respect to addictive behavior, many people try to circumvent or escape their stress, their overwhelming anxious feelings, their frustrations, their helpless circumstances, with medications, drugs, alcohol, sex, gambling, porn, or any substance or any behavior, that brings relief, in essence, "A quick fix or mood changer."
 But none of these methods are permanently effective.

+We all want inner peace, we want to be in control of our lives, we want to be empowered, because empowered people are in control of their emotions.
 What all humans really seek is a sense of control.
 People like to feel in control.
 We are biologically wired to seek control.
 What we really seek is not a drink, a drug, porn or a bet, but a sense of empowerment, especially in the face of feeling overwhelmed, helpless, trapped and powerless (out of control).
 The root of all conflicts in life is that we want to be in charge.
 We want to eat the forbidden fruit of knowledge, we want to be God.
 We want to call the shots.
 Exactly how we choose to empower ourselves and regain control of our emotions (feelings), our life, is what needs to be discerned, understood and then managed.

 The problem is, being in control all the time, can be impossible, exhausting and not fulfilling.
 Albert Einstein posits, "Everything should be made as simple as possible, but not simpler."
 Jesus Christ made it simple, yet profound, when he said, "Come to me all those who labor and are heavy laden and I will give you rest."
 Mathew 11:28.
 "Take my yoke upon you, and learn from me; for I am gentle and lowly in heart, and you will find rest for your souls.
 For my yoke is easy, and my burden is light.”
 Mathew 11:29-30.